danish9786/C-Programming-experiments/README.md

 # C-Programming-experiments
-I created this repository for practice and share colleges C programming experiments
+I created this repository for practice and share C programming experiments